 Inaccurate Depictions in Movies

 The main goal of movies is to be entertaining.
-However, many movies depict mental illness in a negative way.
+However, many movies depict mental disorders in movies in a negative way.

 Silver Linings Playbook